 Recommended base plan: Sweet Spot Base

-Rider B has no real limits on the amount of time s/he can dedicate to training.
+This cyclist has no real limits on the amount of time they can dedicate to training.
 While this situation is ideal, it often leads athletes into the “more is more” training philosophy.
-In turn, the chances of injury, illness, and/or exhaustion increase.
+In turn, the chances of injury, illness, or exhaustion increase.

 Many new and less-experienced cyclists fail to recognize that the body responds most favorably to gradual, progressive amounts of stress.
-Sudden heaps of high-level intensity, lots of time in the saddle, or a combination of the two can over challenge these newcomers.
-At the same time, the challenge to their current ability has to be substantial enough to make an impact on their performance capabilities.
+Sudden heaps of high-level intensity, lots of time in the saddle, or a combination of the two can overwhelm quickly.
+At the same time, the challenge to their current ability has to be substantial enough to impact their performance capabilities

-In this example, Rider B used Plan Builder to train for a Gran Fondo.
-With this winter training plan, they will be on the bike five times a week.
-Starting with TrainerRoad’s Sweet Spot Base plan.
-With three to six interval workouts a week, these plans strike an important balance between doing too much and not doing enough.
-You’ll be pushed just hard enough to realize recognizable, safely acquired increases in fitness and technique.
-For a new cyclist, an additional increase in workload beyond what Sweet Spot Base plans outline is often unnecessary, counterproductive, and can derail long-term improvement.
+In this example, the beginner cyclist used Plan Builder to train for a Gran Fondo.
+With this winter training plan, they will be on the bike five times a week, starting with TrainerRoad’s Sweet Spot Base plan.
+It includes three to six interval workouts a week to strike an important balance between doing too much and not doing enough.
+An additional increase in workload beyond what Sweet Spot Base plans outline is often unnecessary, counterproductive, and can derail long-term improvement for a new cyclist.

 Road Racer